 Neurophysiologist & Para Sport Classification Researcher

-Developing objective neurophysiological tools to ensure fairness and integrity in Para sport — bridging the gap between laboratory science and evidence-based classification systems.
+Developing objective neurophysiological measurements to bridge the gap between laboratory science and evidence-based Para sport classification systems.

 I am a final-year Ph.D. researcher at the University of Queensland, specializing in the intersection of human neurophysiology and Para sport classification.
 My work sits at a unique crossroads of neuroscience, sports science, and applied ethics.

-My core focus is developing objective neurophysiological tools — using surface EMG, transcranial magnetic stimulation (TMS), and motor nerve stimulation — to detect intentional misrepresentation during strength assessment in para-sport classification.
+My core focus is developing objective neurophysiological tools — using Force, Surface Electromyography (sEMG), Motor Nerve Stimulation (MNS) and Transcranial Magnetic Stimulation (TMS)— to detect Intentional Misrepresentation (IM) during strength assessment in Para-sport classification.

-Beyond the lab, I am passionate about teaching and have instructed 200+ undergraduates across neurophysiology and exercise science, earning a 4.75/5.0 student evaluation score.
+Beyond the lab based research, I am passionate about teaching and have instructed 200+ undergraduates across neurophysiology and exercise science, earning a 4.8+/5.0 student evaluation score.

-Developing 5+ custom MATLAB algorithms for real-time EMG signal processing, statistical analysis, and experimental paradigm control — improving data efficiency by 60%.
+Developing 10+ custom MATLAB and HTML dashboard algorithms for experimental paradigm design, real-time force and EMG signal processing, statistical analysis, and visualisations to improve data efficiency by more than 60%.

-Co-Investigator on a $150K+ AUD international grant with Manchester Metropolitan University to transform World Para Swimming classification using surface EMG.
+Co-Investigator on an international grant with Manchester Metropolitan University to transform World Para Swimming classification using surface EMG.

 Complete list of 11 articles available on request.
 ORCID: 0000-0002-8303-2395